 Jessie’s approach to practice proceeds from a careful study of the legal fundamentals relevant to each case.
 Clients can expect thorough, practical and balanced advice.

-Jessie has represented clients in proceedings before all levels of court in British Columbia.
-She has also assisted clients with tribunal matters and administrative review procedures.
+She has represented clients in proceedings before all levels of court in British Columbia, and has also assisted clients with tribunal matters and administrative review procedures.

 Jessie first joined RBS as a Summer Articling Student in 2017.
 Prior to returning to the firm for her articles, Jessie clerked for seven judges of the British Columbia Supreme Court.
 As a Judicial Law Clerk, she conducted legal research, prepared written memoranda, and edited draft judgments.
 Her experience in this role also included observing trials, appeals, and chambers hearings.